awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

    mysql>
    ```

 For more information about connecting to the DB cluster, see [Connecting to an Amazon Aurora MySQL DB cluster](Aurora.Connecting.md#Aurora.Connecting.AuroraMySQL)\.
+If you can't connect to your DB cluster, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

 ## Delete the sample DB cluster, DB subnet group, and VPC<a name="CHAP_GettingStartedAurora.Deleting.Aurora"></a>

-Once you have connected to the sample DB cluster that you created, you can delete the DB cluster, DB subnet group, and VPC \(if you created a VPC\)\.
+After you have connected to the sample DB cluster that you created, you can delete the DB cluster, DB subnet group, and VPC \(if you created a VPC\)\.

 **To delete a DB cluster**